realm/realm-dart/README.md

 Realm is a mobile database that runs directly inside phones, tablets or wearables.
 This repository holds the source code for the Realm SDK for Flutter™ and Dart™.

-**This project is in the Alpha stage.
-All API's might change without warning and no guarantees are given about stability.
-Do not use it in production.**
+**This project is in the Beta stage.
+The API should be quite stable, but occasional breaking changes may be made.**

 ## Getting Started